 - The construction of a wooden fence around 2 sides of the site for protection.

 - The addition of a concrete vault for machinery and the pole-mounted solar system and monitoring equipment.

 This work took place over 2015 and 2016 - the site was planted out in the summer of 2016.
-David Johnson sold his 129 varieties of vegetables through a CSA.
+David Johnson has sold his #localfood #urbanag vegetables through a CSA the last 3 years.